willymcallister/willymcallister.github.io/_articles/rlc-natural-response-intuition.md

 comments: true
 ---

-UNDER CONSTRUCTION

-The resistor-inductor-capacitor circuit $\text{RLC}$ circuit is the monarch of analog circuits.
-It is representative of real life circuits we actually build, since every real circuit has some finite resistance, inductance, and capacitance.
-This circuit has a rich and complex behavior with application in many areas of engineering.
+The resistor-inductor-capacitor $\text{RLC}$ circuit is the popular kid of analog circuits.
+It is found in real life circuits we actually build, since every real circuit has finite resistance, inductance, and capacitance.
+It has a rich and complex behavior with application in many areas of engineering.

 ![](https://ka-perseus-images.s3.amazonaws.com/7bf2a85a2432376373d66e4a86fe015fdb5f5570.svg){: .centered :}

 In this article we take an intuitive look at the natural response of an $\text{RLC}$.
-Then we do a formal mathematical derivation in two follow-on articles.
+Then we do the formal math in two follow-on articles, RLC natural response [derivation]({{ site.baseurl }}{% link _articles/rlc-natural-response-derivation.md %}) and [variations]({{ site.baseurl }}{% link _articles/rlc-natural-response-variations.md %}).

 Written by Willy McAllister.